tnyandoro/Hello-world-project-with-two-apps/README.md

 Start server with:

 ```
-    rails server
+    rails server -p 3001
 ```
+For the app to run and display messages, you need [this](https://github.com/elisha2kyakpo1/hello_world_project_with_two_apps_react/pull/1) app.

+At this time, you will be running two apps on the same machine (react app on http://localhost:3000).
+This way you have connected two apps.

-Open `http://localhost:3000/` in your browser.
+Open `http://localhost:3001/` in your browser.

 ## Author